ajgustafson/Portfolio/ImageEditor/README.md

 We added an IView interface and a View class (which implements that interface) to our program.
 The View uses the Java Swing library.
 We also added a new driver that takes different command line arguments than previously-- the ones described earlier.
-This new driver now initializes the view if necessary (ie when the user selects interactive mode).
+This new driver now initializes the view if necessary (i.e. when the user selects interactive mode).

 ## Road Map
 Currently, this project supports generating these images: